 Bali is becoming an ever-popular destination for a long weekend.
 The dollar goes a long way, so costs can be kept to a minimum and flights are relatively short.
 However, you could just as easily stay longer, visiting other parts of Indonesia.

 Be mindful that crossing multiple time zones often requires a little downtime to adjust.
 Take the below as a guide for the approximate flight times from Sydney to popular destinations around the globe.

-If you’re planning to drive through Australia, try out our fuel comparison tool to ensure you’re stopping at cost-effective service stations.
+If you’re planning to drive through Australia, try out our fuel comparison tool in the Simples app to ensure you’re stopping at cost-effective service stations.